KeasInc/isimud/README.md

 2. Custom standalone queues.
 You may extend EventListener to declare individual queues not associated with a specific object instance.

-The EventListener process will automatically create queues on initial startup if they do not already exist.
+The EventListener process will automatically create and bind queues on startup if they do not already exist.
 This allows for cold startup on a new AMQP broker.

 ### Message Delivery Information and Metadata